NatLabRockies/batmods-lite/docs/_source/api/bmlite/materials/_graphite_fast/index.rst

    Computationally fast Graphite kinetic and transport properties.

-   Differs from ``GraphiteSlow`` because the equilibrium potential is not piecewise here, making it faster to evaluate.
+   Differs from ``GraphiteSlow`` because the equilibrium potential is not piecewise here, making it less accurate, but faster to evaluate.

    :param alpha_a: Anodic symmetry factor in Butler-Volmer expression [-].
    :type alpha_a: float